 Ancient Animals: Terror Bird

-Sarah L. Thomson is a former children's book editor who is now a full-time children's book writer.
-She has written more than thirty books across many genres.
-Sarah lives in Portland, Maine.
+Sarah is a former children's book editor who is now a full-time children's book writer.
+She has written more than thirty books across many genres, including Ancient Animals: Terror Bird and Ancient Animals: Saber-Toothed Cat.
+She lives in Portland, Maine

 Andrew Plant, illustrator

 Andrew is a trained zoologist with a strong interest in paleontology.
 He has illustrated more than one hundred books for children, including Living Fossils: Clues to the Past; A Platypus, Probably; Ancient Animals: Terror Bird; and Ancient Animals: Saber-Toothed Cat.
 Andrew lives in Melbourne, Australia.

 As the title implies, a "terror bird" is a member of an ancient and fearsome family.
 Living in the land that was to become South America millions of years ago, these birds ruled the grasslands.
 We are still learning about these fascinating creatures from their fossil records.

 This book introduces the reader to a species that was previously unknown--a group that varied widely in size from as small as an eagle to as big as a one-story building.
 A voracious consumer, this bird could swallow its prey whole or slice it apart with its sharp, curved beak.
 Although it had wings, the terror bird did not fly but it ran really fast.
 As a top predator, it ruled!

 Scientists have a variety of theories about the extinction of the terror bird.
 The reader can continue investigating through the resources listed at the conclusion of the text.
 The colorful illustrations present comparison to modern top predators as well as flightless birds familiar to readers.
 The drawings embedded with the scientific name of various organisms help the reader make connections and begin to understand the connectivity over species over time.